data-forge/data-forge-js/README.md

 			]
 		});

-If you need to specify any other configuration, you can also simply pass in an array of objects:
+If you don't need additional options, you can simply pass in an array of objects:

 	var dataFrame = new dataForge.DataFrame([
 				{